tatesutter/SoundWav/README.md

 ## How to Remove a Playlist from your account

+## Github Actions
+- Runs Super Linter on push to check code for errors/cleanliness

 ## Future Developments
 -	Allow users to create their own playlists in Sound Cloud directly from our app.
 -	Add Friends via our App so that they can get access to more playlists.